jmaronas/prhltgpu.software.installation/README.md

 In this last section I provide some utils on how you can manage several machines using the `dsh` command.
 These files can be found in the `./utils/` after requesting the respository.

  Previous to run the files you must create a file named `gpu_machines.lst`.
 This file must contain the full ip direction of the machine you want to connect to.
-See file `gpu_machines.lst`  provided in this PONER ENLACE AQUI public repository (the ips are invented), .
+See file `gpu_machines.lst`  provided in this [public repository](https://github.com/jmaronas/prhltgpu.software.installation/blob/master/gpu_machines.lst) (the ips are invented), .

 Also you must configure the ssh public and private keys from host and remote machine so that no password is required when log into a specific machine.
 A guide is provided [here.](https://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id/) If you are able to log into your machine without being asked the password, then you have configure it correctly.
 You should also need to configure the machines in a way that when typing sudo, you the passwords is not requested, see section **2.
 Software Installation**.